 I hadn’t planned on writing a review of the Holiday Inn Express in Hull city centre.
 Not because it doesn’t deserve one, but because we only stayed one night and we spent hardly any time in the hotel.

 But, as you know, I like to promote good disabled access in hotels, and the Holiday Inn Express had it in abundance, so here’s a quick overview for you.

 If you want a central position, the Holiday Inn Express is smack bang in the middle of Hull city centre.
 The hotel is ideally placed in the shopping area, attractions, bars, restaurants, train and bus stations.

 If you’re allocated an upper floor room there are great views over Hull, the hotel even has viewing points near the lifts.

-Hull will be the UK City of Culture in 2017 and hotel rooms will be at a premium.
+Hull was the UK City of Culture in 2017 and hotel rooms will be at a premium.
 So, if you plan on visiting Hull, the Holiday Inn Express should be on your list but book early.

 If there is one downside to staying in a city centre hotel it’s parking.
 Don’t get me wrong, there is plenty of it, it’s just that it comes at a price.

 The hotel parking is actually in a multi-storey car park connected to St Stephens shopping centre.